Belarus in Focus releases its annual review of the political situation in 2021 and its forecasts for 2022

 The West slapped a new round of sanctions on Belarus as a result, and ordered national airlines not to land in Belarus and even to avoid its airspace.

-The second half of the year was marked by the migration crisis on the EU-Belarus border which steered up considerable political heat between Minsk and Western capitals.
-The western countries adopted a fifth package of sanctions and began to develop a sixth in response to the migration crisis, which they called Belarusian “hybrid warfare”.
+The second half of the year was marked by the migration crisis on the EU-Belarus border which stirred up considerable political heat between Minsk and Western capitals.
+Western countries adopted a fifth package of sanctions and began to develop a sixth in response to the migration crisis, which they called Belarusian “hybrid warfare”.

-Nevertheless, the Belarusian regime signalled a desire to normalise relations and tried to establish communication channels with some Western countries, but with little to no success.
+Nevertheless, the Belarusian regime has signalled a desire to normalise relations and tried to establish communication channels with some Western countries, but with little to no success.

 The West no longer regards Lukashenko as the guarantor of Belarusian independence or stability in Eastern Europe.
-Belarus’ move closer to Russia, Lukashenko’s war with the west rhetoric and the migration crisis has all severed to de-legitimise in the eyes of the west.
-The Belarusian regime has tried to balance the pressure from the West and Russia by pivoting to more distant foreign policy, principally deepening the strategic partnership with China.
-However, the Belarusian regime’s increasing toxicity has created risks even for Chinese investors and called into question the logic of China’s work with Belarus in the Belt and Road Initiative.
+Belarus’ move closer to Russia, Lukashenko’s "War with the West" rhetoric and the migration crisis has all served to de-legitimise him in the eyes of the West.
+The Belarusian regime has tried to balance the pressure from the West and Russia by pivoting to a more distant foreign policy, principally deepening the strategic partnership with China.
+However, the Belarusian regime’s increasing toxicity has created risks even for Chinese investors and called into question the logic of China’s work with Belarus in the Belt and Road Initiative (BRI).

 Three main takeaways for 2022 from Belarus in Focus' review: